solarwinds/nova/CONTRIBUTION.md

   ### When Can I Consume My Changes?
   At the moment, we release both Nova and NovaJS packages every 2 weeks to Artifactory - and your changes will be available in the very next release.
 Note that we're working toward more frequent releases.
 The first step is to get to once a week.
 The second step is to provide an automated mechanism for on-demand releases.
 Once we have that (we hope by the end of Q1 2019), you'll be able to consume your changes immediately.

   Hotfixes are an exception to our normal release cadence.
-If you need to apply a hotfix quickly, contact Tillery, Shannon or one of the Nova team leads and we'll work with you to make it available as soon as possible.
+If you need to apply a hotfix quickly, contact one of the Nova team leads and we'll work with you to make it available as soon as possible.